 One of the most commonly used pricing strategies for those in the hotel industry is price per segment, where you offer the same product at different prices to different types of customers.

-While “open market” prices should be subject to a rate parity strategy, prices for corporate segments could be lower, especially if they commit to a certain number of rooms, or a certain number of meals.
-Another option would be to sell multiple rooms to travel agents for a lower rate, so the travel agent can include the rooms in packages.
+While “open market” prices should be subject to a rate parity strategy, prices for corporate segments could be lower, especially if they commit to a certain number of rooms or meals.
+Another option would be to sell multiple rooms to travel agents for a lower rate so the travel agent can include them in packages.

 4. Discount Codes to Stimulate Direct Bookings